 You are generally discharged on the same day or the following day of the procedure.
 You should keep the wounds very clean and dry.

 The risks of inserting a spinal cord stimulator are low.
-The potential risks may include bleeding, infection, injury to nerves, injured the spinal cord, paralysis, and death
+The potential risks may include bleeding, infection, injury to nerves, injury to the spinal cord, paralysis, and death

 Dr. Vengurlekar top pain management doctor in Scottsdale, Arizona is quickly gaining acclaim in the medical community because of his knowledge and skill regarding the new spinal cord stimulators procedure that is a popular procedure this winter.